Upper Denkyira East (Ghana parliament constituency)

 Upper Denkyira East is one of the constituencies represented in the Parliament of Ghana.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It elects one member of parliament (MP) by the first past the post system of election.
+Emelia Ankomah is the member of parliament for the constituency.
 The Upper Denkyira East constituency is located in the Upper Denkyira district of the Central Region of Ghana.

 Boundaries

 The seat is located entirely within the Upper Denkyira district of the Central Region of Ghana.

 History

 The constituency was formerly the Upper Denkyira constituency.
 Prior to the Ghanaian parliamentary election in 2004, the Electoral Commission of Ghana created 29 new constituencies.
 One of these was Upper Denkyira West constituency which was carved out of the Upper Denkyira constituency leaving the now smaller Upper Denkyira East constituency.